What is the Kubernetes scheduler?

 The Kubernetes scheduler resembles the containerization equivalent of virtual machine schedulers such as VMware Distributed Resource Scheduler.

 How does the Kubernetes scheduler work?

 Kubernetes deploys containers that are organized into pods, which reside on logical groupings of resources called nodes.
 Workload-specific requirements are set through the Kubernetes application program interface (API).

 The scheduler is a monolithic component of Kubernetes, decoupled from the API server that manages clusters.
-It is not an admission controller, which is actually plug-in code that intercepts requests to the Kubernetes API.
+It is not an admission controller, which is plugin code that intercepts requests to the Kubernetes API.

-In the Kubernetes environment, these two policies help to load balance container workloads across multiple machines so that one machine is not given intense activity, while others sit idle.
+In Kubernetes versions 1.23 and prior, the scheduler is configurable with two policies: PriorityFunction and FitPredicate.
+Together, these two policies aim to load balance container workloads across multiple machines so that one machine is not given intense activity while others sit idle.

-Kubernetes scheduler vs. other options
+Kubernetes scheduler vs. other scheduling options

-For example, the user can write a custom scheduler to fit the demanding requirements of a workload in a Pod.
-Or, the user can allow Apache Spark or Mesos schedulers to take over scheduling for those applications based on these frameworks.
+For example, a user can write a custom scheduler for a workload in a pod with particularly demanding requirements.
+Likewise, a user could implement Apache Spark or Mesos schedulers to take over scheduling for applications based on these frameworks.

 Kubernetes also lets users perform concurrent scheduling, in which multiple schedulers can work simultaneously, including the default scheduler.
 Thus, some pods in a Kubernetes deployment might use the default scheduler while others in the same deployment do not.